kwant-project/kwant/doc/source/tutorial/tutorial1.rst

-First steps in kwant: Setting up a simple system and computing transport
+First steps in Kwant: Setting up a simple system and computing transport
 ------------------------------------------------------------------------

 Transport through a quantum wire